local-optimum/invisible-tax-calculator/README.md

 ## What is it and what does it do?
 The inflation tax calculator enables users to enter deposit dates (in YYYY-MM format) and GBP amounts to create a dictionary of historical deposits.
-This dictionary is used to query the OECD website's historical CPI monthly inflation change stats for the UK.
+This dictionary is used to query the OECD website's historical CPI monthly inflation change for the UK.
-The returned table is then used to create a table of running monthly totals modified by the monthly percentage change.
+This is then used to create a table of running monthly totals modified by the monthly percentage change.
 The output consists of:
 * The total amount deposited
 * The current value of this amount if held as cash